David Hume: 1730s

 Hume worked for four years on his first major work, A Treatise of Human Nature, subtitled "Being an Attempt to Introduce the Experimental Method of Reasoning into Moral Subjects", completing it in 1738 at age 28.
+Books 1 and 2 of his treatise were intended to "try the taste of the public", leading to Book 3 Of Morals being published after his feeling that he had "met with success".

 Although many scholars today consider the Treatise to be Hume's most important work and one of the most important books in Western philosophy, critics in Great Britain at the time described it as "abstract and unintelligible".
 As Hume had spent most of his savings during those four years, he resolved "to make a very rigid frugality supply [his] deficiency of fortune, to maintain unimpaired [his] independency, and to regard every object as contemptible except the improvements of [his] talents in literature".

 Despite the disappointment, Hume later wrote: "Being naturally of a cheerful and sanguine temper, I soon recovered from the blow and prosecuted with great ardour my studies in the country."
 There, in an attempt to make his larger work better known and more intelligible, he published the An Abstract of a Book lately Published as a summary of the main doctrines of the Treatise, without revealing its authorship.
 This work contained the same ideas, but with a shorter and clearer explanation.
-Although there has been some academic speculation as to who actually wrote this pamphlet, it is generally regarded as Hume's creation.
+Although there has been some academic speculation as to the pamphlet's true author, it is generally regarded as Hume's creation.